prettier/prettier-eslint-cli/CONTRIBUTING.md

 ## Committing and Pushing changes

-This project uses [`semantic-release`][semantic-release] to do automatic releases and generate a changelog based on the commit history.
-So we follow [a convention][convention] for commit messages.
+This project uses [`changesets`][changesets] to do automatic releases and generate a changelog based on the changeset files.
+We follow [a convention][convention] for commit messages.
 You don't have to follow this convention if you don't like to.
 Just know that when we merge your commit, we'll probably use "Squash and Merge" so we can change the commit message :)